 Friday the 13th: A New Beginning is a film that shouldn’t have been made.
 The first four films were great and worked as a cohesive story.
 They even called the 4th one “The Final Chapter.”
 However, the franchise made a lot of money, and people wanted more, so we were served a 5th one.
 Friday the 13th: A New Beginning is a film hated by most fans, and if you watch it, you’ll find out why.
 Ultimately, I think this movie is entirely skippable.

 If you finish eight thinking it will get better, I’m sorry.
 Jason Goes to Hell is insanely terrible, and Jason X is Jason literally going into Space.
 However, those movies are campy as hell.
 If camp is your thing, then I’d check them out.
-If you are familiar with the Nightmare on Elm Street franchise, then Freddy vs. Jason is a lot of fun.
-So if you are in for some campy slasher films, then by all means stream away.
+If you are familiar with the Nightmare on Elm Street franchise, then Freddy vs. Jason is a treat.
+If you are in for some campy slasher films, then by all means stream away.

 - Friday the 13th